Not-Yug-Sharma/Notes-Obsidian/README.md

 # Files will look weird while viewing directly through GitHub.
-This is because though both accept .md files GitHub and Obsidian defer on some aspects.
+This is because though both are markdown files GitHub's .md need to follow rules of

 # Not my official Git account.
 # Who Am I?